Gillian Goddard, MD

 Scientists are finding that prolactin, oxytocin, and the stress hormone cortisol are closely connected.
 Higher prolactin and oxytocin levels decrease the concentration of stress hormones in the blood.

-But this link also goes the other way: if a woman’s stress hormones are elevated by physical or emotional stress, it can decrease prolactin levels and negatively impact breastfeeding.
+But this link also goes the other way: if someone’s stress hormones are elevated by physical or emotional stress, it can decrease prolactin levels and negatively impact breastfeeding.
 This may play an important role in breast milk production, particularly after physically stressful events such as prolonged labor or traumatic birth.
 This can be true throughout breastfeeding.
-Many women will find that stressful events, such as getting the flu or a death in the family, will decrease milk supply.
+Many people will find that stressful events, such as getting the flu or a death in the family, will decrease milk supply.
 Once the stress is relieved, breast milk supply will often rebound.

 Thyroid hormone

 Thyroid hormone affects breastfeeding in a few different ways.
 The main effect of thyrotropin-releasing hormone (TRH), which is made in the hypothalamus, is to stimulate the pituitary gland to make thyroid-stimulating hormone.
 This, in turn, tells the thyroid to make and release thyroid hormone.
 But TRH also stimulates the release of prolactin from the pituitary gland.
-Reminder: prolactin is the hormone that regulates milk production.
+Reminder, prolactin is the hormone that regulates milk production.

 If there is too much thyroid hormone in the body, the hypothalamus will stop making TRH.
-This makes sense, because it is effective in turning off the supply of new thyroid hormone.
+This makes sense because it is effective in turning off the supply of new thyroid hormone.
 However, this may also decrease the release of prolactin.
 If there is too little thyroid hormone, the hypothalamus turns up the TRH signal, and this should increase prolactin levels.

-In practice, what we see in women with too much thyroid hormone is they can have either oversupply or undersupply of breast milk.
+In practice, what we see in women with too much thyroid hormone is that they can have either oversupply or undersupply of breast milk.
 Additionally, having too much thyroid hormone can inhibit letdown.
 When there is too little thyroid hormone, we usually see that breast milk supply is decreased.
-This is opposite to what we would expect based on the science above, and is probably related to the direct effects of thyroid hormone on hydration.
+This is opposite to what we would expect based on the science above and is probably related to the direct effects of thyroid hormone on hydration.

 New thyroid problems are common in the first year after giving birth.
 If you are struggling with over- or undersupply of breast milk or if letdown is an issue, it is reasonable to ask your doctor to check your thyroid levels to confirm they are normal and treat any issues.